voyager1winterberry/cse372-01srs/srsV5-0.md

 # 3.0 Requirements <a name="3.0-requirements" />
 Workflow of the document:
 1. Login Page & Homepage 3.4
-2. myTrainer
+2. My Trainer
-3. myWorkout
+3. My Workout
-4. myVideo
+4. My Video
 The current order is for convenience's sake.

 ## 3.1 My Trainer <a name="3.1-my-trainer" />